bcarlet/ptx-math/README.md

 - `lg2.approx.f32`
 - `ex2.approx.f32`

 Note that compatibility varies with GPU architecture.
-Function aliases mapping to the correct implementation are defined for each supported architecture.
+Function aliases mapping to the correct implementations are defined for each supported architecture.

 ## Building